1. What is the combination/merger?

 Facsimile 02 9287 0303

-- What happens to Tatts Bonds in the combination?
+1. What happened to Tatts Bonds in the combination?

 2. What is the Change of Control Event Notification?